M.A. Courses

 Description: A study of some of the major creative writings and films by Twentieth-Century and contemporary African authors.
 Special emphasis is given to the development of distinctively African techniques and themes.

-ENGL 6037 Studies in Fiction
+INGL 6037 Studies in Fiction

 Credit hours: 3